evadne/kennel/README.md

 This gives us much better control over what’s run, at what time, and under what terms, instead of ceding control over spawning of child OS processes to third-party dependencies.
 (For example, Chrome Driver is set to `detach` by default — see [Capabilities & Options](https://sites.google.com/a/chromium.org/chromedriver/capabilities) — yet when the `SIGTERM` signal is sent to BEAM, only Chrome and not Chrome Driver is terminated.)

-Please note that Chrome Driver achieves certain behaviour via an “automation” extension which needs to be loaded as Chrome is started.
-This should be doable via the `--load-extension` argument which is then passed to Chrome, but it is currently not in place and may [cause you issues](https://sites.google.com/a/chromium.org/chromedriver/help/operation-not-supported-when-using-remote-debugging) and the unpacked version of such extension is currently not easily located.

 ## Running

 Tested with: Elixir 1.4.4, Erlang/OTP 19, HomeBrew/macOS.